r-lib/pkgdown/tests/testthat/_snaps/check.md

       check_favicons(pkg)
     Condition
       Error in `check_favicons()`:
       !
-Package logo is newer than favicons. i Do you need to rerun `build_favicons()`?
+In pkgdown/favicon/favicon.ico, favicon is older than package logo. i Do you need to rerun `build_favicons()`?